Locations:

 How is myotonia diagnosed?

-To help diagnose myotonia, your healthcare provider will ask about symptoms and family health history.
-They’ll rule out other conditions, such as hypothyroidism, before suggesting tests for myotonia.
+To start the diagnostic process, your healthcare provider will ask about your symptoms and family health history.
+They’ll rule out more common conditions that may explain your symptoms, like hypothyroidism, before suggesting tests for myotonia.
 Tests to diagnose myotonia include:

-• Potassium blood test: Your healthcare provider will take a sample of your blood to check your potassium levels.
-They may use this test to look for hyperkalemic periodic paralysis (high potassium) or hypokalemic periodic paralysis (low potassium).
+• Potassium blood test.
+Your provider may use this test to check for hyperkalemic periodic paralysis (high potassium) or hypokalemic periodic paralysis (low potassium).

-• Short exercise test: During this test, you’ll contract your muscles at measured intervals and a healthcare provider will monitor your nerve/muscle response.
+• Short exercise test.
+During this test, you’ll contract your muscles at measured intervals while a provider monitors how your nerves and muscles respond.

 Advertisement